theowenyoung/foam-template-gatsby-theme-primer-wiki/docs/how-to/use-keyboard-shortcuts-for-editing.md

+---
-# Use Keyboard Shortcuts for Editing
+title: Use Keyboard Shortcuts for Editing
+tags:
+  - Shortcut
+---

 Here are some keyboard shortcuts you'll love when editing your notes.